Jamie Lopez, the founder of a Las Vegas salon for plus-size women and a model for the “body positivity” movement, died last weekend at age 37.

 Though few details are known, it’s far from inconceivable that more than anything else, Lopez died of complications from obesity, marking another tragedy for “body positivity.”

-Nearly 77 percent of the adult U.S. population is considered, at minimum, overweight.
+At least 67 percent of the adult U.S. population is considered, at minimum, overweight.
 In other words, Americans at a metabolically healthy weight are in the minority.
 As American weight gain accelerates, so too will the popularity of the movement to normalize, and even glorify, sedentary lifestyles run on processed foods.

 [RELATED: Ulta Beauty Is Encouraging Women To Be Fat]